 God serve Christ in His presence, and since Christ dwells in heaven, so we

-presence, but for now we know in part.
+suffering.
 The veil of our flesh is keeping us

 to push away the veil to see better into the spiritual realm, and we do that

-ascended to heaven, heaven has descended to us, and the net result is the same––we
+ascended to heaven, heaven has descended to us, and so what's the difference?

 are in His presence.
 The Spirit of wisdom and of revelation in the knowledge